An employer’s guide to positive discrimination

 All of this gives employers more scope on the positive action they can take than was permitted under previous discrimination legislation, which limited positive action to “training and encouragement” for under-represented groups, and many employers are taking advantage of these provisions to achieve diversity in their workforce.

-Reaction to the announcement has been mixed, with some praising the the firm’s “brave” efforts to become an inclusive employer, while other have dismissed the initiative, calling it “well-intentioned” but “patronising” and “divisive”.
+Reaction to the announcement was mixed, with some praising the the firm’s “brave” efforts to become an inclusive employer, while others dismissed the initiative, calling it “well-intentioned” but “patronising” and “divisive”.

 While positive action is lawful (provided the employer meets the conditions set out in the EqA), positive discrimination, generally speaking, is not.
 While positive action creates a level playing field to enable people to compete on equal terms, positive discrimination in recruitment occurs when an employer:

 - Decides to hire a candidate purely on the basis of a relevant protected characteristic, regardless of their ability to do the job; and/or

 - Sets quotas to recruit or promote a specific number of people with a protected characteristic.

 You might be asking yourself, then, “how is the action taken by the law firm in the above example not positive discrimination?”